What are “Animal Lodges?”

 Originally, the Moose Legion was called the “Mooseheart Loyal Legion” and organized in 1914.
 Mr. R.H.
 Nesbit was an early champion of the group, taking on the title of Supreme Herder.
 Later, as the Moose distanced itself from light-hearted fraternal tropes, the group changed its name to the Moose Legion and the leader became simply the Director.

 Research shows that the Moose stopped using the fez in 1928 because of its association with other fraternal orders.
-The group wanted to have a unique piece of headgear to call their own, hence the next entry on this list.
+The group wanted to have a unique piece of headgear to call their own, hence the later entry on this list.
 This fez appears to be a very early example, dating from the nineteen-teens.
 The emblem is made of crushed velvet with the symbol embroidered upon it in metallic thread.
 The word “Legion” is rendered in gold bullion, which has tarnished significantly.
 While the fez isn’t in perfect shape, it’s a great example of what the early Moose Legionnaires would have worn.

 This piece almost didnt’ make it into the collection.
 Called a “Tah” (which is just hat spelled backwards), we’ve debated if this style of hat counted a fez or not.
 This hat was a gift to the museum, so we decided that it should go on display anyways.
 As you can see, it retains the purple color and familiar Moose fraternity emblems – a heart and a moose.
 The Tah was generally used by Moose Degree Teams while performing ritual work.